Skip to Content

 Aggravated battery is a second-degree felony, punishable by 2 to 20 years in prison and a fine of up to $10,000.
 If the victim is a public servant, the offense is a first-degree felony, punishable by 5 to 99 years or life in prison and a fine of up to $10,000.

-If you have been charged with assault or battery, you need an experienced defense attorney on your side.
+If you have been charged with assault or battery, you need an experienced criminal defense attorney on your side.
 At Woodley & Dudley, we can help you understand the charges you face and the potential penalties you are up against.
 We can investigate the circumstances surrounding your arrest and the evidence against you to identify any weaknesses in the prosecution’s case.
 We can also help you build a strong defense strategy and represent you in all court proceedings.

 Contact Our Assault & Battery Defense Lawyer in Brown County Today